Docker Verified Publisher Program

-You can use the view to select the time span you want to view analytics data and export the data in either a summary or raw format.
+You can select the time span for which you want to view analytics data.
+You can also export the data in either a summary or raw format.

 Docker Scout provides automatic vulnerability analysis for DVP images published to Docker Hub.
 Scanning images ensures that the published content is secure, and proves to developers that they can trust the image.

 Any independent software vendor who distributes software on Docker Hub can join the Verified Publisher Program.
-Find out more by heading to the Docker Verified Publisher Program page.
+Find out more by heading to the Docker Verified Publisher Programopen_in_new page.